MatthewKsc/task-manager-api/README.md

 folder with entity's and repositories
 * `task-manager/src/main/java/com/matthewksc/taskmanager/services` ->
 folder separate dao from controllers.
+* `task-manager/src/main/java/com/matthewksc/taskmanager/security` -> security
+config for application(//TODO JWT token)
-* `task-ng-api` - folder with angular that consume endpoints
+* `task-ng-api` - folder with angular that consume endpoints !!FOR NOW ANGULAR IS NOT WORKING BECAUSE OF AUTHENTICATION NOT IMPLEMENTED

 # TaskNgApi